What is laryngitis?

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 Laryngitis is commonly caused by a viral infection, such as a cold or flu.
 Bacterial infection may also cause laryngitis, although this is rare.
 You can also get laryngitis if you strain or overuse your voice by yelling or after long periods of talking, shouting or singing.

-Laryngitis is said to be chronic or long term when it lasts for more than three weeks.
+Laryngitis is said to be chronic or long term when it lasts for more than 3 weeks.
 Chronic laryngitis is usually caused by:

 - smoking or excessive alcohol use

 - irritants such as fumes, dust and chemicals

 - repeated overuse of your voice, such as in singers

 Since laryngitis will usually get better on its own, you don’t need to see your doctor.
-However, if you have trouble breathing, your lymph nodes are swollen or your symptoms are lasting more than two weeks, see your doctor.
+However, if you have trouble breathing, your lymph nodes are swollen or your symptoms last more more than 2 weeks, see your doctor.